-- 76. The functions performed by the Board Audit Committee and details of the Board Audit Committee's activities during FY2020 included the following: (Continued) - (c) Reviewed the findings of the internal and external auditors on their reviews of the adequacy and effectiveness of the internal controls of the Company, including financial, operational, compliance and information technology controls and systems established by Management. - (d) Reviewed the effectiveness of the outsourced internal audit function of the Company. - (e) Maintained an appropriate relationship with both the internal and external auditors, and in separate sessions met at least annually with the Management, internal and external auditors without the presence of Management, to consider any other matters which may be raised privately. - (f) Recommended the appointment of the new external auditors to the Board. - (g) Recommended the remuneration and terms of engagement of the existing external auditors to the Board. - (h) Reviewed and updated the Board on all related-party transaction. - (i) Monitored compliance with the Directors' Conflict of Interest Guide. - 77.
-The Board Audit Committee held a total of four scheduled and three ad-hoc meetings in 2020, and its members' attendance at these meetings is disclosed herein.
-The Board Audit Committee meetings were attended by the internal auditors, external auditors (when required), Group CEO, Group Chief Financial Officer, Group Chief Internal Auditor and certain members of the Senior Officers.
+- 76. The functions performed by the Board Audit Committee and details of the Board Audit Committee's activities during FY2021 included the following: (Continued) - (b) Reviewed with the External Auditors (Continued):- - (v) any significant financial reporting issues, to ensure the integrity of the financial statements of the Company; and - (vi) the assistance given by the officers of the Company, including the internal auditors to the external auditors. - (c) Reviewed the adequacy, independence and effectiveness of the outsourced internal audit function. - (d) Maintained an appropriate relationship with both the internal and external auditors. - (e) Recommended the re-appointment of the external auditor to the Board. - (f) Recommended the remuneration and terms of engagement of the external auditor to the Board. - (g) Reviewed and updated the Board on all related-party transactions. - (h) Monitored compliance with the Directors' Conflict of Interest Guide. - 77.
+The Board Audit Committee, in performing its functions, meets at least once annually with the internal and external auditors in separate sessions without the presence of Management, to consider any other matters which may be raised privately.

+The Board Audit Committee held a total of four meetings in 2021.
+By invitation, the Board Audit Committee meetings were also attended by the internal and external auditors, Executive Director, Group Chief Financial Officer, Group Chief Internal Auditor and relevant Senior Officers.